jakefull/startup/README.md

  - Use the following commands to use bootstrap with react:
  `npm install bootstrap react-bootstrap`
  `import 'bootstrap/dist/css/bootstrap.min.css';` in app.jsx

  ## PM2 Troubleshooting
  - PM2 basically runs the programs on your server
  - Whenever you add a service under a new subdomain, you have to edit the caddy file and specify a new port, deploy your subdomain files, AND you have to do `pm2 start index.js` in the directory containing the files.
 Then finish by doing `pm2 save` and you should be g2g.

+ ## Notes for final
+ - Host, Content-Type, Cookie - all examples of HTTP headers Linux daemon
+ - starts when computer is rebooted
+ - can fork other processes
+ - executes indepentent of a user
+ - PM2 is an example of a daemon
+ React
+ `React.useEffect(() => updateX(D), [v]);`
+ - this will be called the first time it is rendered and whenever v changes (it has a dependency on v).
+If you don't include an array, it will render whenever it needs to, or if you include an empty array, it will only render the first time
+ - It updates x to the value D

+ If you are calling [get] /something/parameter, then the app.use middleware will still be called. and if there are mutliple app.get middlewareds, they will also be called!
+ `const [v, updateV] = React.useState(false)` sets v to false

+ `npm install ws`
+ - adds a dependency to your package.json file
+ - adds websocket source code to node_modules directory
+ - locks the version of the websocket package for your application If you don't specify a package, it will look at your package.json file and download whatever you previously had specified in there